romainjacquet/chirpstack-helm/README.md

 > If you have imported the LoraWan devices, the dump could be nearly 50MB uncompressed.

 > [!WARNING]
-> If you are deploying helmfile you should comment chirpstack to avoid concurrent access.
+> If you are deploying with helmfile method you must make two deployment.
+First comment chirpstack chart to avoid concurrent access.
+Otherwise it could
+> results in error when starting Kano.
+And after uncomment all, and update the deployment.

 The current archive is stored under `data/postgresql`.